toggledbits/Reactor/README.md

 ## License ##

 Reactor currently is copyrighted and all rights are reserved.
-Although the source code is visible for public review, it is not an open source project at this time and the release of derivative works is not permitted.
+Although the source code is visible for public review, it is not an open source project at this time and the use of the whole or any part of this project in derivative works is expressly forbidden.

 Please refer to [the full license in the Reactor documentation](https://www.toggledbits.com/static/reactor/docs/Installation/).